OSG recently released two community garden manuals:

 Founded by Liz Christy in 1975, GrowNYC's Open Space Greening program builds and sustains community gardens, school gardens, and rainwater harvesting systems across New York City.

 In 2010, GrowNYC and the Mayor's Fund to Advance New York City launched Grow to Learn: The Citywide School Gardens Initiative, a one stop resource for any public school looking to build, sustain, and program a school garden.
-See what kind of gardens OSG has been building to support the Grow to Learn mission.

 Our Grow Truck program delivers free tool loans to neighborhood greening projects and our Annual Plant Sale provides at-cost Greenmarket vegetable, herb, and flower starters to community gardens, schools, and block associations.